lazkany/AbC/index.md

 		return new FalsePredicate();
 	}
 }
-</pre></code>
+</code></pre>

 On the other hand, a woman waits for proposals all the time.
 In the beginning, when she is not engaged, she accepts any proposal.
 Once she is engaged and another man proposes, she looks at her list of preferences and compare her current man with the new man and decides if she will be better off with the new man or not.
 If yes, she says sorry to her current man and get engaged to the new one, otherwise she just says sorry to the new proposed man.
 The full implementation can be found below.

 [Source Code](https://github.com/lazkany/AbC/tree/master/bundles/org.sysma.abc.examples.sm/src/org/sysma/abc/examples/sm)

 ### The Smart Conference Case study
 Please refer to this paper [ISOLA](https://dl.dropboxusercontent.com/s/bfbp31mzl57i190/ISOLA.pdf?dl=0) for problem statement and formal specification.
 You only need to execute the file SmartConference.Java, this file provide a GUI that can be used to generate a random conference venue where each room is assigned a random topic.
 Then you can add participants to the system.
 You have to initially provide the identity for the first participant and the number of participants that you want to add to the system.
 The system will randomly assign topic to these participant and the model is ready for execution. at anytime you can change the schedule of any room and you will see how this affect other participants or rooms where a swap should happen.
 At any point of time you can still add participants and this will not affect the overall behaviour.
-The source code can be found here
+The source code can be found here:

 [Source Code](https://github.com/lazkany/AbC/tree/master/bundles/org.sysma.abc.examples.smartconference/src/org/sysma/abc/examples/smartconference)

 ### Contributors to the Implementation
 Yehia Abd Alrahman
 yehia.abdalrahman@imtlucca.it